 What is a substantive change?
-According to the American National Standards Institute (ANSI) a Substantive Change is one that directly and materially affects the use of the standard.
+According to ANSI a Substantive Change is one that directly and materially affects the use of the standard.
 The ANSI definition includes changes that would break solutions that were implemented using the specification as it existed before the change.
-As an ANSI Standards Development Organization (SDO), HL7 must be guided by the ANSI definition provided in the ANSI Essential Requirements document.
+As an ANSI-accredited Standards Development Organization (SDO), HL7 must be guided by the ANSI definition provided in ANSI Essential Requirements and reiterated in the HL7 ER.

+According to ANSI a Substantive Change to a proposed American National Standard is one that directly and materially affects the use of the standard.
+Examples of Substantive Changes are:

+Changing “shall” to “should” or “should” to “shall”;

+Addition, deletion or revision of requirements, regardless of the number of the changes.

+Addition of mandatory compliance with referenced standards

 The Architectural Review Board (ARB) believes that substantive changes are those which modify the standard by adding or removing capabilities.
 Any change that damages the integrity of semantics as well as the validity of syntax is a substantive change.
 A change that materially affects the contents of exchanged messages is Substantive.
 For example, the addition of a new trigger event is substantive; adding fields to an existing message type is substantive.
 On the other hand, the correction of a typographical error, or the addition of an example message is not considered substantive.